il-mru/Final-Exam-Info/final-exam-info.md

 The exam is comprehensive, meaning material from the whole semester will be on the test.
 Lecture notes, labs, tutorials, assignments, quizzes, and midterms are all valuable study materials.
-If anything is missing from the D2L site or the github repository (https://github.com/amf673/COMP-1701-Fall-2024), let me know.
+If anything is missing from the D2L site, let me know.

 ## What to Do During the Exam

 - Strive to get there on time.
 I suggest arriving at least 15 minutes early, you want to be settled in and relaxed when the exam starts.
 - You do not need to have your One Card on the desk but you should probably have it with you.
 - I will pass around a sign-in sheet.
 This is something the department asks for and is a nice double-check to make sure I don't miss an exam.
 - When you are finished, bring your paper up to me.
 I will check that your name is on it, etc., check you off my list and add it to the pile.
 Then you are free!
 - The end of three hours (6:00 p.m.) is a hard stop.
 I will collect all the papers at that time.
 - I have included some extra pages at the end of the exam for rough work or if you need more space.
 If it is easier to unstaple the exam booklet to work, do so.
 We can restaple.
 - To aid in grading, please clearly indicate what is rough work or first draft and what is the work you would like graded.